Negev Bedouin: Bedouin refugees in Jordan

 Due to destabilizing tribal wars from 1780 to 1890 many Negev Bedouins tribes were forced to move to southern Jordan, Sinai peninsula.
 After the tribal war of 1890, tribal land boundaries remained fixed until the 1948 war, by which time the Beduin of the Negev numbered approximately 110,000, and were organized into 95 tribes and clans.

 When Beersheba was occupied by the Israeli army in 1948, 90% of the Bedouin population of the Negev were forced to leave, expectating to return to their lands after the war – mainly to Jordan and Sinai peninsula.
 Of the approximately 110,000 Bedouin who lived in the Negev before the war about 11,000 remained.

 Israel

 The first Israeli government headed by Prime Minister David Ben-Gurion opposed the return of the Bedouin from Jordan and Egypt.
-At first he wanted to expel the few remaining Bedouin but changed his mind.
-The lands were nationalized and the area was declared a military zone.
-The government saw the Negev as a potential home for the masses of Jewish immigrants, including 700,000 Jewish refugees from Arab lands.
+Furthermore, Ben-Gurion also wanted to expel the small number of Bedouin (11,000 or so) remaining in the Negev.
+He eventually changed his mind holding the view that the remaining Bedouin would not pose an obstacle to Jewish settlement there.
+However, he had most of them uprooted and relocated in the northeastern Negev, to an area referred to as the "Siyag."
+The lands of the Negev were nationalized, and the area was declared a military zone.
+The government saw the Negev as a potential home for the masses of Jewish immigrants, including Jewish emigrants from Arab lands.
 In the following years, some 50 Jewish settlements were established in the Negev.